Royal bastard

-A royal bastard was a common term (now largely dropped from common usage) for the child of a reigning monarch who was considered to have been born outside of marriage - either because the monarch had an extra-marital affair, or because the legitimacy of the monarch's marriage had been called into question.
+A royal bastard is a child of a reigning monarch born out of wedlock.
+The king might have a child with a mistress, or the legitimacy of a marriage might be questioned for reasons concerning succession.

-Notable royal bastards include Robert, Earl of Gloucester, son of King Henry I of England, Henry FitzRoy, son of King Henry VIII of England, and the Duke of Monmouth, son of Charles II.
+Notable royal bastards include Robert, Earl of Gloucester, son of Henry I of England, Henry FitzRoy, son of Henry VIII of England, and the Duke of Monmouth, son of Charles II.
 The Anglo-Norman surname Fitzroy means son of a king and was used by various illegitimate royal offspring, and by others who claimed to be such.
-In medieval England a bastard's coat of arms was marked with a bend/baton sinister.
+In medieval England, a bastard's coat of arms was marked with a bend or baton sinister.

-Notable fictional instances include the legendary character Mordred, who was often portrayed as King Arthur's villainous "illegitimate" son.
-Some fictional portrayals of royal bastards were less negative, such as the character of Philip the Bastard (also known as of Cognac) in Shakespeare's King John.
+Notable fictional examples include Mordred, the villainous illegitimate son of King Arthur.
+Some fictional portrayals of royal bastards are less negative, such as the character of Philip the Bastard in William Shakespeare's King John.

 Ancient Rome

 Unlike medieval royalty, the Romans were more concerned with continuity of family name than with bloodline.
 If a man recognized a child as his, this was accepted by law, and the issue of who the biological father was did not arise.
-If a child was not recognized, he or she could be exposed or brought up as a slave.
+Children not recognized could be exposed or brought up as a slave.
 For example, Emperor Claudius initially accepted a girl as his daughter, but later rejected her and had her exposed.
 Emperors often adopted their successors.
 There are no recorded examples of aristocrats in classical times accusing other aristocrats of being illegitimate, as was common in later periods.

 Caesarion was possibly the illegitimate son of Julius Caesar by Cleopatra, which would also make him Caesar's only known child besides Julia.

 Belgium

 A book published in February 2011 claimed that Albert II of Belgium has an illegitimate half-sister named Ingeborg Verdun, the daughter of King Leopold III and Austrian-Belgian ice skater Liselotte Landbeck.

-In October 2020, the bastard daughter of Albert II of Belgium was legally acknowledged after DNA testing to be titled Princess Delphine of Belgium by the Belgian Court of Appeal.
+In October 2020, the illegitimate daughter of Albert II of Belgium was legally acknowledged after DNA testing to be titled Princess Delphine of Belgium by the Belgian Court of Appeal.
 Ms Delphine Boël intends to change her surname to her father's Saxe-Coburg.